rwinkhart/flac2pod/README.md

 This script makes use of ffmpeg to convert your existing FLAC music library to MP3-320 for easy iPod Classic use.
 It also takes advantage of "rg2sc" (https://github.com/rwinkhart/rg2sc) to convert any existing ReplayGain tags to Apple Sound Check tags that are compatible with Apple products.

 # Usage
+Simply run:
 ```
-flac2pod  # will convert library to MP3-320 - only updates missing Sound Check tags

-flac2pod -f  # will convert library to MP3-320 and forcefully update Sound Check tags (even if they already exist)
+flac2pod
 ```
+...and you will be prompted for your source and destination directories.

-In order for flac2pod to function, your library must be structured as follows:
-Library dir -> Artist dir -> Album dir -> FLAC files
+In order for flac2pod to function, your library must be structured as follows: library parent dir -> artist dir -> album dir -> FLAC files

 When prompted for the source directory, you want to input your library parent directory.